manuGil/online-core/docs/source/data-modeling.rst

    What data type would you use to represent a discrete field when you store it as a tessellation?
 And for a continuous field?

 Task 2.2
    Boundaries in raster layers are both artificial and fixed.
 This has advantages and disadvantages.
 Can you give some examples of the advantages and disadvantages of artificial and fixed boundaries in raster layers?

 Task 2.3
-   Open the ’spatial_data_modelling’ QGIS project we provided in thedataset, and explore the properties of the tessellation representing elevation (elevation.tif)
+   Open the ’spatial_data_modelling’ QGIS project we provided in the dataset, and explore the properties of the tessellation representing elevation (elevation.tif)

    How many rows/columns do the elevation.tif data has?.
-Are the values  o type integer or floating point?
+Are the values of type integer or floating-point?
 What are the minimum and maximum values?

-   (Hint: from the layers panel, right click on the layer to access its properties.
+   (Hint: from the layers panel, right-click on the layer to access its properties.
 Once in the properties dialog look into the ‘Information’ dialog.)

    .. image:: _static/img/layer-properties.png
       :align: center